 Unito is a workflow management platform that gives teams the ability to work from the tools they need without sacrificing collaboration and transparency.
 Leaders get better visibility while individual collaborators can get more done.
-Here’s how you can use Unito to connect teams working in Jira and ClickUp.
+Here’s how you can use Unito’s Jira-ClickUp integration to connect teams working across these tools.

 Turn Jira issues into ClickUp tasks in just a few clicks

 Unito has the deepest two-way integrations on the market, but that doesn’t mean it needs an engineer to set up.
 In just a few clicks, you can get your first workflow up and running.

 Just like that, you’ve built your first Unito flow.
 When you connect your Jira projects with your ClickUp lists, Jira issues become ClickUp tasks and vice-versa.
 Everything’s synced in both directions by default, too, meaning you don’t need more than a few minutes to get information flowing back and forth.
 No need to copy-paste information, no need to saddle your interns with endless data entry.
 It’s just like everyone is working in the same tool, without actually forcing them to do so.

 Collaborate better with features teams love

 No matter your plan, Unito has robust features for every workflow, so you can control the flow of information and work your way.